pravieen/pravieen/README.md

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Data Engineering
-- 👯 I’m looking to collaborate on developing an inovative App and Hackthons
+- 👯 I’m looking to collaborate on developing innovative data engineering solutions and participating in hackathons.
-- 💬 Ask me about App development
+- 💬 Ask me about data engineering and pipelines!
 - 📫 How to reach me: Feel free to shoot me an [email](mailto:ps2919@srmist.edu.in)!

 - ⚡ Fun fact: I'm a music lover who watches a lot of movies and spends my free time hangout with friends :)